Look Right Through

 "Look Right Through" is a song by American record producer Storm Queen, vocals by Damon C. Scott.
-It was first released on 19 October 2010, with two remix packages released through Defected in February 2012.
-On 3 November 2013, Ministry of Sound re-released the song in Ireland and Britain including new remixes.
-The vocal remix by MK was hugely successful in the United Kingdom, and helped the track enter at number one on the UK Singles Chart and UK Dance Chart simultaneously on 10 November 2013.
+It was first released on October 19, 2010, with two remix packages released through Defected in February 2012.
+On November 3, 2013, Ministry of Sound re-released the song in Ireland and Britain including new remixes.
+The vocal remix by MK was hugely successful in the United Kingdom, and helped the track enter at number one on the UK Singles Chart and UK Dance Chart simultaneously on November 10, 2013.

 Music video

-The video for the original track was released on 20 December 2011.
-A music video to accompany the release of the MK remix was first released onto YouTube on 23 September 2013 at a total length of three minutes and eleven seconds.
+The video for the original track was released on December 20, 2011.
+A music video to accompany the release of the MK remix was first released onto YouTube on September 23, 2013, with a total length of three minutes and eleven seconds.
 Set in the 1920s, it shows an eyepatch-wearing man dressed as a white lion in a suit.
 After leaving his hotel room, he dances to get attention from women.
 The video was filmed at The Cadogan Hotel, located in Sloane Street, Knightsbridge, London.